-Select the Filter link (described above) and select the Owner option to filter your media by whether or not YOU own it or it has been shared with you (owned by "Anyone except me").
+Select the Filter link (described above) and select the Owner option to filter your media by whether or not YOU own it or it belongs to someone else (owned by "Anyone except me").

-If you are the owner of a piece of media, you have full control over the media.
-Instructors have more functionality than Students do (students cannot publish for example).
-OWNED media appears in the Library page with YOUR name appearing at the bottom of the tile.
+Owners have full control over their media.
+Instructor-owners have more functionality than student-owners do (students cannot publish to a course, for example).
+OWNED media appears in the Library page with YOUR name at the bottom of the tile.

-What can media owners do that non-owners cannot?
+What can media owners do that non-owners typically cannot?

 - Edit the Name (title) or Description of the media

-- Share or Unshare the media with another user (provide or revoke access through the Shared With Me page)
+- Share or unshare the media with another user

-- Edit a Presentation by adding or removing slides, or editing Activity slides
+- Edit a Presentation by adding or removing slides, or editing Polling slides

 - Delete the media from the system altogether (see the exception to deleting below)

-- Share (Publish) or Unshare to a class in a course
+- Share (Post) or remove from a class in an Echo360 course

 - Manage the Closed Captions on a video (Upload or Delete)